+Native woodland

+Overall Capacity: Medium Guidelines

 On parts of the glen and the lower containing hill slopes to the north and south of the area, the planting of native woodland would be characteristic to the landscape and in general, could enhance the glen without detriment to its Special Landscape Qualities.
 On parts of the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive woodland planting.
 Planting in other open areas could also detract from the appreciation of the glen landform and the wide open views to mountain summits that provide a dramatic backdrop to the glen.

-- Additional native woodland on parts of the glen sides, adjoining small glens and surrounding lower hill slopes would be favoured. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Encourage natural regeneration on steeper hill slopes, away from distinctive rocky outcrops. - Maintain open views towards mountain summits. - Consider planting woodland clumps and riparian trees on some parts of the glen floor where important open views along the glen would not be affected.
+Additional native woodland on parts of the glen sides, adjoin lower hill slopes would be favoured.
+Ensure woodland edges relate to the natural landform of the Encourage natural regeneration on steeper hill slopes, away Maintain open views towards mountain summits.
+Consider planting woodland clumps and riparian trees on so important open views along the glen would not be affected

+Productive conifer

+Overall Capacity: Medium Guidelines

 On parts of the glen and the lower containing hill slopes to the north and south of the area, the planting of productive would be characteristic to the landscape and in general, could enhance the glen without detriment to its Special Landscape Qualities.
+Consider the planting of some productive conifer on parts of and surrounding lower hill slopes.
+Ensure woodland edges relate to the natural landform of the

-On parts of the glen floor however, the pattern of open pastures that contribute to the quality of the 'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive planting.
+On parts of the glen floor however, the pattern of open pastures that contribute to the quality of the Maintain open views towards mountain summits.

+'wild and rugged highlands contrasting with pastoral lowlands' could be compromised by extensive planting.
 Planting in other open areas could also detract from the appreciation of the glen landform and the wide open views to mountain summits that provide a dramatic backdrop to the glen.

-- Consider the planting of some productive conifer on parts of the glen sides, adjoining small glens and surrounding lower hill slopes. - Ensure woodland edges relate to the natural landform of the glen and surrounding hill slopes. - Maintain open views towards mountain summits. - Avoid planting on upper hills slopes. - Avoid planting on, or near to, the glen floor.
+- Maintain open views towards mountain summits. - Avoid planting on upper hills slopes. - Avoid planting on, or near to, the glen floor.